TheOjasSingh/TheOjasSingh/README.md

 👯‍♀️ I'm looking to collaborate on Open Source and Web Development

-🤔 I'm looking for help with the Backend

 💬 Ask me about Coding Stuff

 ⚡️ Fun fact everyone is unique